MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/navigation-routing.md

 }
 ```

 The response status code should be `200`.
-Querying the `PersonalAssistant` single-valued navigation property on employee 6 (a manager) should confirm that the navigation property was patched:
+Querying the `PersonalAssistant` navigation property on employee 6 (a manager) should confirm that the navigation property was patched:
 ```http
 GET http://localhost:5000/odata/Employees(6)/NavigationRouting.Models.Manager/PersonalAssistant
 ```